renakaagusta/qiscus-multichannel-widget-ios/README.md

             for i in 0..<deviceToken.count {
                 tokenString += String(format: "%02.2hhx", deviceToken[i] as CVarArg)
             }
+             //isDevelopment = true : for development or running from XCode

-            self.qiscusWidget.register(deviceToken: tokenString, isDevelopment: false, onSuccess: { (response) in print("Multichannel widget success to register device token") }) { (error) in
+            //isDevelopment = false : release mode TestFlight or appStore self.qiscusWidget.register(deviceToken: tokenString, isDevelopment: false, onSuccess: { (response) in print("Multichannel widget success to register device token") }) { (error) in